able to earn the respect and understanding of other staff

 excellent communication and presentation skills.

 Training is through short courses.

-Professional bodies such as the Institute of Environmental Management and Assessment (IEMA), the Institute of Ecology and Environmental Management (IEEM) and the Chartered Institution of Water and Environmental Management (CIWEM) run courses and events.
+Professional bodies such as the Institute of Environmental Management and Assessment (IEMA), the Chartered Institute of Ecology and Environmental Management (CIEEM) and the Chartered Institution of Water and Environmental Management (CIWEM) run courses and events.